lopespm/friendsfoes/README.md

-Made on the March Mini Game Jam:
+Made on the March Mini Game Jam by:
  - NICC
  - r.o
  - Pedro Lopes